Month: March 2010

 So why should I refrain from the goto statement in this case?
 There isn’t any good motivation.

 I don’t want to provide any sort of “free for all” authorization in the wild usage of goto instruction.
-On the contrary my claim is that first you have to become of age without using goto (i.e. write programs for at least 18 years), practice Object Oriented Programming, carefully deal with error handling, then if you find yourself in a language lacking of a suitable error management, you may use goto… only if everything else is worse.
+On the contrary, my claim is that first, you have to come of age without using goto (i.e. write programs for at least 18 years), practice Object Oriented Programming, and carefully deal with error handling, then if you find yourself in a language lacking suitable error management, you may use goto… only if everything else is worse.

 The Plan and Caprica